ahf/snowflake-notes/Broker.markdown

 ### Metrics

-The Snowflake broker have an interface for collecting some internal metrics.
+The Snowflake broker has an interface for collecting some internal metrics.
 Currently only the `clientRoundtripEstimate` metric is implemented.

 - `clientRoundtripEstimate`: stores the round trip time between the Session